jmkim/gsoc2019-pkg-rails/README.md

 ![Rails 6 package transition workflow diagram](img/figure-01.png)

 #### Measured values
-1. In Debian, 169 packages dependent on Rails.
-[Appendix II]
+1. In Debian, 169 packages dependent on Rails [Appendix II](#appendix-ii-measured-rails-reverse-dependencies-in-debian).
     1. 11 applications dependent on Rails:
         - camping, coquelicot, debci, diaspora, gitaly, gitlab, open-build-service, passenger, redmine, schleuder, sonic-pi
     1. 158 packages are the libraries which dependent on Rails frameworks.
-1. In Debian, the count of reverse-dependencies of each Rails packages [Appendix II] are:
+1. In Debian, the count of reverse-dependencies of each Rails packages [Appendix II](#appendix-ii-measured-rails-reverse-dependencies-in-debian) are:
     - ruby-actioncable: none
     - ruby-actionmailbox: none (new module introduced from 6.0.0)
     - ruby-actionmailer: 8